ParasGarg/HackerRank-Practice-Challenges/README.md

-# HackerRank-Project-Euler-Solutions
+# HackerRank-Practice-Challenges
-Solutions of the Project Euler+ competition on HackerRank using Java and other programming languages.
+HackerRank's practice challenge solutions for the problems of Algorithms, Data Structures and Programming Languages (like C++, Java, and Python).